Modular Homes Today

 MYTH: Modular homes cost almost no money

-FACT: Modular homes are an expensive investment and cost a large sum of money depending on how large a home you pick.
+FACT: Modular homes are an expensive investment and cost a large sum of money.
+How expensive depends on how large a home you pick.
 Modular homes generally cost 10-35% less than traditional homes.
 If you are offered a better price than that you should make sure it is a modular home and not a mobile home.
-Also you should be careful to make sure you are comparing the same type of house.
-Is the square footage the same, the same amount of bathrooms, etc.?
+You should also be careful to make sure you are comparing the same type of house.
+Is the square footage the same, the same number of bathrooms, etc.?
 The exact amount of your savings will depend on what type of modular home you decide on, where it is being created and where is it being assembled.
 If someone offers you a deal that is too incredible to believe, you should look twice at it.

-MYTH: Modular homes are much more stronger than traditional homes
+MYTH: Modular homes are much stronger than traditional homes

 MYTH: Modular buildings are difficult to finance

-FACT: Modular buildings are treated the same as traditional stick built buildings.
+FACT: Modular buildings are treated the same as traditional stick built buildings for financing.
 Mobile homes (which are not modular homes) are more difficult to gain financing due to their depreciation.
 Modular buildings actually can be better than traditional buildings to finance since they reduce the amount of construction time.
 The reduced construction time can help business.
 If a business takes a mortgage out to pay for a new modular manufacturing facility, it can be constructed before the first mortgage payment is due.
-Thus it can lead to faster payments and less interest charges incurred.
-Also modular home owners may have an easier time since the manufacturing facility is a known value to bankers and can respond to any requests for plans or quality control.
+Thus, it can lead to faster payments and less interest charges incurred.
+Also, modular home owners may have an easier time since the manufacturing facility is a known value to bankers and can respond to any requests for plans or quality control.
 This modular myth is another example of confusion between modular homes and mobile homes.
-Here are some links to learn more about modular homes and loans.
-Lending Tree offers modular home loans.
-Freddie Mac made a multi-million dollar deal for a large plot of modular homes.

 MYTH: Modular buildings depreciate in value

-FACT: Modular buildings appreciate and gain value the same way traditional buildings do.
-Once a modular building is fully assembled, it is near impossible to tell the difference between it and a stick built home, that is why modular buildings appreciate in value.
+FACT: Modular homes appreciate and gain value the same way traditional buildings do.
+Once a modular building is fully assembled, it is near impossible to tell the difference between it and a stick built home.
+That is why modular homes appreciate in value.
 Mobile homes (which are moveable) do not appreciate in value.
 That is probably where the confusion comes in with this modular home myth.

 MYTH: Modular buildings are unproven and don't last

-FACT: Modular buildings started to become popular in the 1950s due to the high demand for homes after World war II.
+FACT: Modular buildings started to become popular in the 1950s due to the high demand for homes after World War II.
 The industry has not slowed down and has been continuously constructing and assembling modular homes since then.
 Many homes that were constructed in the 1950s are still around and have greatly increased in value.
 Modular buildings are more proven than the traditional construction today.
-This is because each modular home can be traced to a manufacturer that has a long established successful track record.
+This is because each modular home can be traced to a manufacturer that has a long established track record of success.
 A traditional building relies on the current construction firm which probably does not have a track record that goes back 50 years (or 60 years in the case of Liberty Homes modular manufacturer).
-Whoever you decide to build your house make sure to check their credentials.
+Whoever you decide to build your house, make sure to check their credentials.

 MYTH: Modular buildings all look identical and are ugly

 FACT: Modular homes and offices can all be customized to look exactly how you want them.
 Each modular building manufacturer has hundreds of different designs to choose from.
-In addition you can easily customize the windows, doors, siding, colors etc. Modular buildings make it very easy to have a custom looking home at an affordable price.
-As for looking ugly, that is up to how you the home buyer chooses to make your home look.
-Think twice before pinking hot pink as your exterior color on your new home.
+In addition you can easily customize the windows, doors, siding, colors, etc. Modular buildings make it very easy to have a custom looking home at an affordable price.
+As for looking ugly, that is up to how you the homebuyer chooses to make your home look.
+Think twice before picking hot pink as your exterior color on your new home.
 Modular homes can be anything you want them to be.
 If you do not see what you want, you should contact another modular home manufacturer.